Non-Stationary Online Structured Prediction with Surrogate Losses: Preliminaries

 \subsection{Dynamic Regret Analysis of OGD}

-We provide a dynamic regret bound of the online gradient descent (OGD), which we will use to derive our main results.
-The following guarantee slightly generalizes the original one in \citet[Theorem~2]{Zinkevich2003-wz} by allowing the learning rate to decrease over time.
-This might be of independent interest, as existing proofs are, to the best of our knowledge, restricted to the constant learning rate.
-See \cref{asec:odg-proof} for the proof. \begin{proposition} Compute $\W_1, \dots, \W_T \in \Wcal$ by applying OGD with non-increasing learning rate $\eta_t > 0$ to convex loss functions $L_t\colon\Wcal\to\R$ for $t=1,\dots,T$; i.e., set $\W_1$ to an arbitrary point in $\Wcal$ and let
+We recall a standard dynamic regret bound for OGD with non-increasing learning rates, which we use to derive our main results.
+This is a known extension of \citet[Theorem~2]{Zinkevich2003-wz}; see, e.g., \citet[Theorem~2]{Hall2015-el}.
+We give a proof in \cref{asec:odg-proof} for completeness. \begin{proposition} Compute $\W_1, \dots, \W_T \in \Wcal$ by applying OGD with non-increasing learning rate $\eta_t > 0$ to convex loss functions $L_t\colon\Wcal\to\R$ for $t=1,\dots,T$; i.e., set $\W_1$ to an arbitrary point in $\Wcal$ and let

 for $t=1,\dots,T$, where $\G_t \in \partial L_t(\W_t)$.
-If the diameter of $\Wcal$ is at most $D$ as in \cref{assump:basic}, then, for any $\U_1,\dots,\U_T \in \Wcal$ and $P_T\!=\!\sum_{t=2}^T \norm{\U_t - \U_{t-1}}_\mathrm{F}$, we have\looseness=-1
+If the diameter of $\Wcal$ is at most $D$ as in \cref{assump:basic}, then, for any $\U_1,\dots,\U_T \in \Wcal$ and $P_T\!=\!\sum_{t=2}^T \norm{\U_t - \U_{t-1}}_\mathrm{F}$, we have

-\end{proposition} If $\U_t$ are fixed to the best offline $\U$, then setting $\eta_t \simeq 1/\sqrt{T}$ for $t \in [T]$ recovers the well-known $O(\sqrt{T})$ regret bound of OGD (regarding $D$ and $\norm{\G_t}_{\mathrm{F}}$ as constants).
+\end{proposition} If $\U_t$ are fixed to the best offline $\U$, then setting $\eta_t \asymp 1/\sqrt{T}$ for $t = 1, \dots, T$ recovers the well-known $O(\sqrt{T})$ regret bound of OGD (regarding $D$ and $\norm{\G_t}_{\mathrm{F}}$ as constants).